d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 $$b_1, \ldots, b_n = \textrm{softmax}(a_1, \ldots, a_n).$$

-The output is then a weight sum of the values
+The output is then a weighted sum of the values

 $$\mathbf o = \sum_{i=1}^n b_i \mathbf v_i.$$